Ketogenic Diet Plan

 The key to understanding a ketogenic diet plan is to remember that one is swapping out the carbs in the diet with a higher fat and a moderate protein intake.

 Why high fat and moderate protein?
 Fats have no effect on blood sugar and insulin levels.
-Protein does effect both blood sugar and insulin, if large quantities are consumed.
+Protein does affect both blood sugar and insulin, if large quantities are consumed.
 If you overeat protein, about 56% of any excess protein will be converted to glucose (sugar) in the body, and that extra glucose hanging around will increase insulin, and put the brakes on the body's ability to release and burn the fatty acids which provide the substrate for ketosis.
 This affects some people more than others, however.
 It most likely depends on how insulin resistant you are.

 In addition, eating a diet that is heavy on lean protein (without enough fat) can make one sick with a condition know as "rabbit starvation".
 It can also wreck the metabolism in other ways.